xton/nicenano_holder/README.md

 # Plank Planck Wireless Mod

-A while ago I made a keyboard case for a Planck ortholinear mechanicalkeyboard out of a old redwood plank (a plank Planck!) with a big flat area for mousing.
+A while ago I made a keyboard case for a [Planck](https://olkb.com/collections/planck) out of a old redwood plank (a plank Planck!) with a big flat area for mousing.
 Good for couch gaming.
 Kind of like a home brew Razer Turret.
 Worked pretty well but very long USB cables only go so far.

-Recently, the #zmk project and cheap tiny microcontrollers with onboard Bluetooth like the #nicenano are making custom wireless keyboards more accessible.
+Recently, the [ZMK](https://zmk.dev/) project and cheap tiny microcontrollers with onboard Bluetooth like the [nice!nano](https://nicekeyboards.com/nice-nano/) are making custom wireless keyboards more accessible.

-Now, the Plank has its MCU soldered in buuut it exposes handy contacts for the matrix.
+Now, the Plank has its MCU soldered in, buuut it exposes handy contacts for the matrix.
 So!
 Some creative rewiring, some sharp chisels, a router plane, a custom 3D printed cover, and a bunch of hours where other people were holding the baby, and I’ve got myself a wireless ortholinear couch gaming keyboard.

 # This Repo...